danielcbit/apcctrl/doc/manual/manual.rst

 to communicate using SNMP Protocol.

-To enable the SNMP support it is enough to configure the correct device in your apcupsd.conf configuration file.
+To enable the SNMP support it is enough to configure the correct device in your apcctrl.conf configuration file.
 The directive needed for this configuration is:

 ::